-If you have not had any bleeding after 48 hours, please contact EGU at as you may need a further doe of Misoprostol.
-If you have any questions or concerns, please contact the EGU on the number below.
+If you have not had any bleeding after 48 hours of completing your Misoprostol medication, please contact EGU/GAU at as you may need a further management.
+If you have any questions or concerns, please contact the EGU/GAU on the number below.